SleepySwords/portfolio/articles/design.md

 # Full circle

-I've come to start thinking if I've just come full circle.
+~~I've come to start thinking if I've just come full circle.
 With every iteration, it seems more and more meaningless to worry about how the `Overlays` are actually implemented and to just focus on adding new features.
-It might be better to not always just overengineer things and really only consider refactoring when an issue occurs.
+It might be better to not always just overengineer things and really only consider refactoring when an issue occurs.~~

+I have kind off changed my mind, I feel like these refactors are good, even if we do come full circle.
+I have definately learnt a lot more about how to better structure things.

-This obviosuly comes with the caveat that it is much harder to refactor thing the larger a project grows.
-I very much felt this when refactoring this project, and it is relatively small.
-Perhaps, I should've thought the base architecture a little more through before jumping right in.
-Perhaps if I did I would've encountered unforseen problems.
-I'm not really sure what you would do, I guess just chug along and make cool stuff.
+While this obviosuly comes with the caveat that it is much harder to refactor thing the larger a project grows, I still think it was worth it.
+Let's just chug along and make cool stuff!
 In the end *design is hard*.